 There are a number of opportunities for APA California members to reach their CM Credit goals:

-Regularly visit your local Section’s website for additional listings of CM professional development opportunities that include luncheon speakers as well as full-day and half-day workshops.
-In 2013, the Section sponsored a total of 50 CM credit opportunities.
+Regularly visit your local Section’s website for additional listings of CM professional development opportunities that include the Section's Speaker Series, luncheon speakers, as well as full-day and half-day workshops.

 Remember, Sacramento Valley Section members get a 10% discount (click here for programs).